 (Diabetic Coma; DKA)

-Factors that may increase your risk of DKA:
+Things that may increase your risk of DKA are:

 - Not taking insulin as prescribed or not taking insulin at all

-- New infection that may not be obvious, such as pneumonia, urinary tract infection, or sepsis
+- Infections such as pneumonia, urinary tract infection, or sepsis

 - Heart disease, such as heart attack